azizmalouche/Using-NLP-LLMs-and-Deep-Learning-to-Classify-and-Answer-Emails/README.md

-# Using NLP LLMs and Deep Learning to Classify and Answer Emails
+# Using NLP, LLMs, and Deep Learning to Classify and Answer Emails
 Leveraged Natural Language Processing (Python, SpaCy) to analyze 6,800 customer service emails, identifying patterns through unigrams and bigrams for more effective categorization.
 Used a Large Language Model (Llama 3.1) and a Deep Learning Model (BERT) to classify emails into seven categories with 81% accuracy.
 Additionally, automated email responses by extracting key information based on categories,